Warner-Bell/free-gen-ai-bootcamp-2025/lang-portal/backend_go/README.md

 # **Backend API Implement Backend with Q**

 ## **Objective**
-The goal is to .
+The goal is to implement an api backend using go-lang with the assistance of Q.

 ## **Approach**
 1. **Use Amazon Q Developer**